ManuelCarrascoY/openworm_tools/README.md

 ### Install Docker

-If you are a ubuntu user, you only need to run the following withing your terminal:
+If you are a ubuntu user, you only need to run the following commands within your terminal:

     git clone https://github.com/ManuelCarrascoY/openworm_tools.git
     cd openworm_tools/
     ./install_docker.sh

 This will install docker and login into you docker account.
-For Mac or Window users, make sure to follow the instructuions to install docker in your system from the [Docker website](https://www.docker.com/get-started)
+For Mac or Window users, make sure to follow the instructuions to install docker in your system found in the [Docker website](https://www.docker.com/get-started).

 ### Use the Docker Container

-A container can be built with:
+A container can be built with the shell script `build_container.sh`

     ./build_container.sh -n ContainerName #Set a name for the container